seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 trusted_proxy_hops = 1
 ```

 Use `1` for a single Caddy, Nginx, or Traefik proxy.
 For multiple hops, set the total number of trusted proxy layers.
 Loopback direct peers need no extra setting.
 If the proxy reaches MnemoNAS through a Docker bridge, internal load balancer, or another non-loopback address, also set `trusted_proxy_cidrs = ["<proxy-ip-or-cidr>"]`.
 Restart `mnemonas` after changing the value.

-Without this setting, MnemoNAS still works behind a proxy, but Secure-cookie detection and client-IP-based rate limiting use the direct peer address instead of the real client address.
+Without this setting, MnemoNAS still works behind a proxy.
+Secure-cookie detection and client-IP-based rate limiting use the direct peer address instead of the real client address.

-Only expose `80/443` publicly. `8080` is the default direct Web/API/WebDAV port.
+Only expose `80/443` publicly.
+`8080` is the default direct Web/API/WebDAV port.
 When the reverse proxy and MnemoNAS run on the same host, prefer `[server].host = "127.0.0.1"` or firewall the direct backend port to trusted sources.
 Dataplane `9090/9091`, or custom dataplane ports, must not be exposed.

 ## Option 1: Caddy